History

 In 2005, the Task Force was disbanded.

-In 2010, the Task Force was re-established with the support of the Public Health Agency of Canada (PHAC) and a renewed commitment and vision to continue its 25-year tradition of excellence.
+In 2010, the Task Force was re-established with the support of the Public Health Agency of Canada and ended its mandate on March 31, 2026.